docteurklein/declarative-sql-migrations/README.md

 -- returns the set of all alterations to make "target" similar to "desired" function alterations(
     desired text, -- the reference schema
-    target text -- the schema to alter
-) returns setof alteration
-strict parallel restricted;
+    target text -- the schema to alter, cascade bool default false, -- include "CASCADE" in emitted statements that support it ) returns setof alteration strict parallel restricted;